 Dai Snyder, Delegated Oversight Program Manager of the Care Coordination Institute (CCI) sat down with Marianne Kolbasuk McGee at Healthcare Info Security to discuss Snyder’s multifaceted breach prevention efforts.
 Listen to the podcast here:

 CCI manages over 4 million patient records, which makes them a target for insider threats and cyber attacks.

-“Our breach prevention efforts really revolve around three core functions,” Snyder says in an interview with Information Security Media Group.
-Those include an enterprise content management platform, an identify management application and a breach detection system.
+“Our breach prevention efforts revolve around three core functions…We have a tight data governance policy” says Snyder.
+The three core functions include an enterprise content management platform, an identity management application, and a breach detection application:

-Snyder is a delegated oversight program manager in the compliance department of the Care Coordination Institute, which supports healthcare organizations’ population health management efforts.
-She has extensive experience in healthcare IT management and security as well as healthcare compliance.
-Snyder helps to oversee the security of patient records and manages business associate and vendor relationships to ensure compliance with regulations.
-Additionally, she identifies and vets digital health solutions to help advance and streamline functions while maintaining the security of data.
+Snyder is a delegated oversight program manager in the compliance department of the Care Coordination Institute.
+She has extensive experience in healthcare IT management and helps oversee the security of patient records and manages business and vendor relationships to ensure compliance with regulations.